walkerrandolphsmith/VersionOne.Planr/README.md

 ```

 ### Configure
-Create a `.env.json` file in the root of the application to connect to VersionOne instance:
+Create a `.env` file in the root of the application to connect to VersionOne instance:

 ```
-{
-  "V1Protocol": "http",
-  "V1Host": "builds.versionone.net",
-  "V1Instance": "PR_16.0.13.14860"
-}
+V1Protocol=http
+V1Host=localhost
+V1Instance=VersionOne.Web
 ```

 ### Run